firesim/firesim/docs/Advanced-Usage/FireMarshal/index.rst

 .. _firemarshal:

-FireMarshal (beta)
+FireMarshal (alpha)
 =======================================
 .. attention::

-   FireMarshal is still in beta.
+   FireMarshal is still in alpha.
 You are encouraged to try it out and use it for new workloads.
 The old-style workload generation is still supported (see :ref:`defining-custom-workloads` for details).